preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 }
 ```

-You can also use this to say fetch some data on first render, and reuse it for subsequent prerenders:
+You can also use this to fetch some data on first render, and reuse it for subsequent prerenders:

 ```jsx
 // src/index.js